Cherry chocolate brownies with fresh cherries and topped with chocolate cream.

 - When ready to add the topping, place the cake on a rectangular platter.

 - Wash and pit the cherries.
 Set aside.
-Finely chop the chocolate and set aside.
+Finely chop the chocolate and set it aside.

-- Chop the chocolate and melt it on a double boiler or bain marie.
-To do that place a bowl over a pot of simmering water, making sure that the bowl doesn't touch the water.
-Don't let the water get too hot, it should not start to boil.
+- Chop the chocolate and melt it on a double boiler or bain-marie.
+To do that, place a bowl over a pot of simmering water, ensuring that the bowl doesn't touch the water.
+Don't let the water get too hot; it should not start to boil.

-- Give the chopped chocolate to the bowl.
+- Melt: Place the chopped chocolate in the bowl.
 Stir until almost all the chocolate melts.
 Remove the bowl from the pot and continue stirring until all the chocolate melts completely.
-Give the melted chocolate to another bowl and let cool slightly, while you whip the double cream.
+Pour the melted chocolate into another bowl and let cool slightly, while you whip the double cream.

-- Whip the double cream shortly.
+- Whip the cream shortly.
 Add the cocoa powder and continue whipping the mixture until stiff.
-Carefully fold about ¼ of the whipped double cream into the chocolate mixture, then quickly fold in the remaining cream into the chocolate.
+Carefully fold about ¼ of the whipped cream into the chocolate mixture, then quickly fold the remaining cream into the chocolate.

 - Cut into about 25 pieces before serving.